Mee1oy/Criptocurrency_pair_trading/README.md

 trading = [['XTZ','ALGO',2.9], ['VET','IOTA',2], ['ETC','BCH',2.9], ['BAT','QTUM',2.3]]
 You need to change date variable in code and uncomment the code below this variable to download new data for coins.
-It needs to chage MA param to change calcualating period of MACD
+It needs to chage MA param to change calcualating period of MACD This code needs Binance API token in both scripts

 Trading script is based on CCXT package (https://github.com/ccxt/ccxt) becouse Binance api was not working correct when I was developing this app.
 In script virtual money trading: